 On a small side road that winds along the coastline, surrounded by huge old cypresses and pines, the villa faces west overlooking the lovely Sables Blancs beach: a five-minute walk and perfect at low tide.
 The garden is more English than French, the climate is warm – roses and lilies grow in profusion.
-On the lower ground floor, with low ceilings, this pair of gîtes have French doors opening onto their own terraces and the ever-changing moods of a vast Breton sea panorama.
+On the lower ground floor, this pair of gîtes have French doors opening onto their own terraces and the ever-changing moods of a vast Breton sea panorama.
 The grey leather sofas are comfortable, the tiled floors are ideal for beach-sandy feet, and a cot and high chair are available.
 Bedrooms are colourful and inviting, with lace curtains for privacy; fresh and sparkling bathrooms have good showers.
 Well-equipped kitchens have cheerful, pretty china, and modern comforts include central heating and WiFi.
 In the villa above live the owners: friendly, well-travelled and happy to advise.
 The charming seaside village rejoices in an excellent brasserie as well as several restaurants, a weekly market and concerts in the local church.